 ADAPT Plug-In for Homologa: Homologa is the Global Plant Protection Products Database, containing information regarding plant protection products from more than 70 countries.
-AgGateway Europe is working to develop an ADAPT interface for the Homologa database.
-This interaction point enables FMIS and other companies to get machine-to-machine (M2M) access to the most up-to-data information about the use of allowed crop protection products throughout Europe.
+An AgGateway team is working to develop an ADAPT interface for the Homologa database.
+This interaction point will enable FMIS and other companies to get machine-to-machine (M2M) access to the most up-to-data information about the use of allowed crop protection products throughout Europe.